Gloss (annotation): In philology

 The Glosas Emilianenses are glosses added to this Latin codex that are now considered the first phrases written in the Castilian language.

 Glosses are of some importance in philology, especially if one language—usually, the language of the author of the gloss—has left few texts of its own.
-The Reichenau Glosses, for example, gloss the Latin Vulgate Bible in an early form of one of the Romance languages, and as such give insight into late Vulgar Latin at a time when that language was not often written down.
+The Reichenau Glosses, for example, gloss the Latin Vulgate Bible in an early form of one of the Romance languages, and as such give insight into late Vulgar Latin at a time when that language was not often written down, but more importantly, the language of the glosses themselves give vital information on an early form and evolution of a Gallo-Romance with few extant documents.
 A series of glosses in the Old English language to Latin Bibles give us a running translation of Biblical texts in that language; see Old English Bible translations.
 Glosses of Christian religious texts are also important for our knowledge of Old Irish.
-Glosses frequently shed valuable light on the vocabulary of otherwise little attested languages; they are less reliable for syntax, because many times the glosses follow the word order of the original text, and translate its idioms literally.
+Glosses frequently shed valuable light on the vocabulary of otherwise little-attested languages; they are less reliable for syntax, because many times the glosses follow the word order of the original text, and translate its idioms literally.

 In linguistics

 In linguistics, a simple gloss in running text may be marked by quotation marks and follow the transcription of a foreign word to serve as a translation.
-Single quotes are a widely used convention.
+Single quotes is a widely used convention.
 For example: